 DO NOT LEAVE THE STOVE UNATTENDED WHILE THE FRONT DOOR IS SLIGHTLY OPEN.

 CAUTION: Do Not alter the adjustment range of the draft control for increased firing for any reason.

-Operate only with fuel door and ash drawer closed.
+Operate only with fuel door closed.
 Maintain all seals in good condition.
 Do not operate with broken glass.